 This report illustrates the strides NDCS has made since FY2016 in reducing the use of restrictive housing.
-The average daily restrictive housing population has declined from about 372 people in FY2019 to 193 in FY2024, which is approximately a 52% decrease.
+The average daily restrictive housing population has declined from about 372 people in FY2019 to 160 in FY2025, which is approximately a 56% decrease.
 This reduction can be attributed to changes in the management of special populations throughout the agency, legislative changes related to restrictive housing, and increased programming opportunities.
 In addition, NDCS has refined the reasons for assigning an individual to restrictive housing which provides further clarification to the team members placing individuals on immediate segregation status and consequently referring those individuals to longer-term restrictive housing or releasing them to a lesser restrictive setting.
-During FY2024, many of the restrictive housing placements were related to a serious act of violent behavior or threats or actions of violence, and fewer placements were due to the overall significant risk of physical harm a person's presence might create in general population.
+During FY2025, many of the restrictive housing placements were related to a serious act of violent behavior or threats or actions of violence, and fewer placements were due to the overall significant risk of physical harm a person's presence might create in general population.

 In FY2023, the new 384 bed maximum-security unit at the RTC and in FY2024, the new Upper A Gallery at TSCI allowed for additional management strategies for the higher security risk individuals.
-This unit has led to fewer individuals being placed on immediate segregation for risk of physical harm a person's presence might create in general population.
-FY 2022 showed 913 immediate segregation placements for this reason (434 of these were requests for protective custody) while FY 2024 showed 686 immediate segregation placements (342 of these were requests for protective custody).
-This data demonstrations just one of the ways the 384-bed expansion and the 22-bed expansion in Upper A has mitigated some of the risk in general population.
+In FY2025, Upper E was added at TSCI for the same purpose as Upper A. These units have led to fewer individuals being placed on immediate segregation for risk of physical harm a person's presence might create in general population.
+FY 2022 showed 913 immediate segregation placements for this reason (434 of these were requests for protective custody) while FY 2025 showed 535 immediate segregation placements (258 of these were requests for protective custody).
+This data demonstrates just one of the ways the 384-bed expansion and the 42-bed expansion in Upper A and Upper E has mitigated some of the risk in general population.
 By housing the higher-risk, dangerous individuals in a separate unit, NDCS gives individuals who would typically request protective custody the confidence to reside in their assigned living location with an assurance that the risk of physical harm has been reduced.
 This has also lowered the risk of team member assaults in other general population areas, allowing those areas to continue operations as normal which lessens the risk of modified operations that causes stress and tension amongst the population.

-Appendix 1: Longer-Term Restrictive Housing Referral Outcomes, FY2021 through FY2023
+Appendix 1: Longer-Term Restrictive Housing Referral Outcomes, FY2022 through FY2025